ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.AppCategories.rst

 Additional methods on ``NSGraphicsContext``
 -------------------------------------------

-This module defines a method for ``NSGraphicsContext``:
+This module defines a method for :class:`NSGraphicsContext <AppKit.NSGraphicsContext>`:

-.. method:: NSGraphicsContext.savedGraphicsState
+.. method:: NSGraphicsContext.savedGraphicsState()

-   This is a Python context-manager for use with the ``with`` statement.
+   Contextmanager that saves and restores the graphics state.

    Usage: